tommaso-green/sars_cov_2_phylogeny/README.md

 ```

 where no_of_sequences is a proper integer.
 Please set no_of_sequences = all if you want to consider all the sequences.
+In the data folder you can find the results (splitting, alignments, matrices and tree)
+of the execution with no_of_sequences = 15.